ericwu13/arc-ov7670-segmentation/README.md

         GND    -> GND
         PWDN   -> GND

-2. Connect HC-05 to arduino and prepared the necessary micro-robot car
+2. (Optional) Connect HC-05 to arduino and prepared the necessary micro-robot car

 3. Boot up ARC IoT Development Kit Board to start ML segmentation

-4. Boot up Raspberry Pi and connect it to ARC IoT Development Kit Board to transmitted results to the laptop via WIFI
+4. (Optional) Boot up Raspberry Pi and connect it to ARC IoT Development Kit Board to transmitted results to the laptop via WiFi

+5. Connect the USB port of ARC to the laptop to recieve image segmentation results

 ## User Manual
 ### Before Running This Application
 * Download source code of iRobot from github
-* Prepare a Raspberry pi and download ***rpi_src*** directory in iRobot
+* (Optional) Prepare a Raspberry pi and download ***rpi_src*** directory in iRobot
 * Make sure all connection is correct again
-* Make sure iRobot is in the WIFI environment, including WIFI name, password in rpi_src
+* (Optional) Make sure iRobot is in the WiFi environment, including WiFi name, password in rpi_src
-* Check the switch of IoTdk board to boot up with the targted program

 ### Run This Application
-* Download with USB-JTAG or use bootloader to boot the program.
+* Type the below command into the terminal to download program into ARC IoTdk board make run
-* After Rpi connect the wifi, the laptop should received the segmentation results in 0.5 fps
+* (Optional) After Rpi connect the wifi, the laptop should received the segmentation results in 0.5 fps
+* After ARC connect with the laptop via USB, run cameraGrabber.py on the laptop to recieve the segmentation results in 0.5 fps

 [1]: https://embarc.org/embarc_osp/doc/build/html/board/iotdk.html "ARC IoT Development Kit"